ashley203/Kernel-Density-Estimators/README.md

 # Kernel-Density-Estimators
-Kernel Density Estimators over World Bank Data
+In this lab, I plot and apply transformations over World Bank data and worked with Gaussian. boxcar, and triweight kernel functions.